MartinDreyer/transcription_app/README.md

 ### Running the Executable

-After building the executable, you can run it in the terminal:
+After building the executable, you can run it as a regulare .exe-file.
+You can also run it in the terminal:

 `./dist/Lyd til SRT.exe`